Halleywood/spring-mini-project/README.md

 I also wanted to try and create a Many-To-Many relationship and make URL endpoints to retrieve that relational data.
 While it was a noble attempt I do not think I was successful at linking those tables properly.
 ***
 ### 🐣 User Stories <a name="userstories"></a>
-For every application there should be a user story!
-These are the user stories I created for my MVP application:
+   Every application should have a user story for every part of its functionality!
+Aside from the user stories to inspire the URLs and their functionality above, these were some User Stories that inspired my MVP application:
 *   As an administrator, I can authorize what a user has access to by setting their authorizations when they log in.
   * As an administrator, I can determine how long a User has access to specific URLs by setting the expiration time on their JWTs.
   * As a user you can register for private access by providing a unique email address and receiving an encrypted password